SESYNC-ci/basic-git-lesson/docs/_slides/reproducible.md

 Reproducibility is a core tenent of the scientific method.
 Experiments are reported in sufficient detail for a skilled practitioner to duplicate the result.

-Does the same principle apply to modeling and data analysis? **You bet!**
+The principle equally applies to modeling and data analysis.
 {:.fragment}

 ===